Standard Library

 Available since version 0.10.0.

-If an external variable with the given name was defined, return its string value.
+If an external variable with the given name was defined, return its value.
 Otherwise, raise an error.

 Types and Reflection